A BRIEF HISTORY OF URBAN HARVEST MINISTRIES

 At first, they met in the homes of drug addicts and dealers.
 After the first year, they moved into that very same storefront Dr. Grassano had walked into three years earlier.
 In that building, the first Harvest Center was established and remained for five years.
 For four of those years, they suffered through challenges such as no heat in the winter, rat infestations, and continual water damage from apartments above.
 But they knew this was the place God meant for them to be, and so they persevered with faith in the vision of seeing urban citizens empowered toward their true destinies.

 In 2001, UHM moved across the street into that old coffin factory that had been abandoned for more than 30 years.
 The place had been used by drug dealers and homeless drug addicts for years.
 With no funds available to do even basic renovations, Dr. Grassano signed the lease by faith.
 Miraculous provision followed, and they renovated part of the factory into a beautiful facility to empower and equip the urban community around them.

-Urban Harvest does not see Detroit in this way.
-We see the opportunity for the church to rise and rewrite the history of this city.
+Urban Harvest never saw Detroit in this way.
+We saw the opportunity for the church to rise and rewrite the history of this city.
 The official Seal of Detroit has inscribed in Latin the words, “We hope for better things.
 It will rise from the ashes.”
-We know the Power that brings beauty from ashes and we are working to bring lasting change to this city.
+We know that it is the Lord that brings beauty from ashes and we are working to bring lasting change to this city.

 Urban Harvest Ministries established the Hope for the City initiative in Detroit.
 The Hope for the City strategy is empowering leaders, establishing prayer initiatives, implementing strategic methods of outreach, networking churches and businesses in the suburbs and inner city, and equipping of people for effective, relevant, life changing action among the urban poor.